numba/numba/docs/source/developer/caching.rst

 If the cache directory is shared on a network filesystem, concurrent read/write of the cache is safe only if file replacement operation is atomic for the filesystem.
-Numba always write to a unique temporary file first.
-Then, it replaces the target cache file path with the temporary file.
-Numba is tolerant against lost cache file and lost cache entry.
+Numba always write to a unique temporary file first, it then replaces the target cache file path with the temporary file.
+Numba is tolerant against lost cache files and lost cache entries.

 .. _cache-clearing: